U.S. Forest Service airtanker scandal

 The U.S. Forest Service airtanker scandal involved a scheme, officially called the Historical Aircraft Exchange Program, in which the U.S. Forest Service would acquire retired U.S. Air Force C-130A transport aircraft and U.S. Navy P-3 anti-submarine patrol aircraft, ostensibly for use as firefighting airtankers, but which ended up with the planes' ownership being transferred illegally to private companies and the aircraft themselves being used for other purposes or even sold for a profit.
-The controversy resulted in two of the involved principals being sentenced to prison and a number of civil lawsuits.
+The issue resulted in two of the involved principals being sentenced to prison and a number of civil lawsuits.

-The scheme was developed in December 1987 by Fred Fuchs, Deputy Director of Fire and Aviation, and the private aircraft broker Roy D. Reagan, a cousin of President Ronald Reagan.
+The scheme was developed in December 1987 by Fred Fuchs, deputy director of fire and aviation, and the private aircraft broker Roy D. Reagan, a cousin of President Ronald Reagan.
 Reagan acted as a representative of the Hemet Valley Flying Service.
 Fuchs was eventually given responsibility for coordinating the exchange program for the Forest Service.
-He did not, however, discuss the plan with the Forest Service's Office of General Counsel.
-The letter authorizing the program on behalf of the Forest Service stated that it complied with various provisions of the federal regulations, when in actuality it did not.
+He did not discuss the plan with the Forest Service's Office of General Counsel.
+The letter authorizing the program on behalf of the Forest Service stated that it complied with various provisions of the federal regulations, when it did not.
 In addition, Fuchs provided bills of sale to the contractors, transferring actual ownership of the planes to the companies, in violation of the applicable regulations, as well as the provisions laid down by the GSA.
-Further, Fuchs told his USFS superiors that the transfer of ownership had been approved by the GSA, when in fact it had not.
+Further, Fuchs told his USFS superiors that the transfer of ownership had been approved by the GSA, when it had not.
 In the ensuing criminal trial, three Air Force generals testified that they were not aware that the government would be losing title to the aircraft; if they had, they said, they would not have approved the program.